Novemberfork/.github/profile/README.md

-## Yo
+# NovemberFork

-NovemberFork creates and contributes to open source software, mostly in the web3 space, but others as well.
-We also sell on-chain and off-chain products on our mainsite.
+NovemberFork creates and contributes to open source software, mostly in the web3 space, but other ecosytems as well.

 ## Mainsite